raccoonist/StellarisGamesStatistics/README.md

 # StellarisGamesStatistics
- Statistics for Stellaris games on our Discord SErver
+ Statistics for Stellaris games on our Discord Server